 This can be an issue if your dog isn’t well trained.
 But by reinforcing good behavior and keeping your pets apart most of the time, you can avoid this issue.
 Golden retrievers can be well trained, so if you put in the effort, your goldie will get along with your cat.

 If you want your cat and golden retriever to get on well, you must understand your dog’s breeding history and personality.
 By doing so, you can curb the worst of your dog’s tendencies so that your cat will be more comfortable.

-- They enjoy human company.
+- Love human company.

 How Well Do Cats and Goldies Get Along?

 Golden retrievers can bond with cats.
 According to the American Kennel Club, they are known to be friendly animals.
 They aren’t skittish, so even if your cat doesn’t like your dog initially, this shouldn’t be a problem.